William Forsythe (choreographer): Life and career

 Awards received by Forsythe and his ensembles include the New York Dance and Performance "Bessie" Award (1988, 1998, 2004, 2007) and London's Laurence Olivier Award (1992, 1999, 2009).
 Forsythe has been conveyed the title of the Ordre des Arts et des Lettres (1999) by the government of France and has received the Hessian Cultural Prize (1995), the German Distinguished Service Cross (1997), the Wexner Prize (2002), the Golden Lion of the Venice Biennale (2010), Samuel H Scripps / American Dance Festival Award for Lifetime Achievement (2012), the Grand Prix de la SACD (2016) and the German theatre prize DER FAUST Lifetime Achievement Award (2020).
+In 2024, Forsythe was awarded the Kyoto Prize in Arts and Philosophy for his lifetime achievements.

 Between 2015 and 2021, Forsythe was professor at the University of Southern California's newly created Glorya Kaufman School of Dance and artistic advisor at the university's Choreographic Institute.
 Moreover, in 2015 The Forsythe Company changed its name to Dresden Frankfurt Dance Company and continued under the directorship of choreographer Jacopo Godani.

 Style

 Forsythe believes that classical ballet is a language with rules to follow.
 However, although he is trained with these rules, he is much more interested in bending and eventually breaking these guidelines.
 His style is based on classical ballet, using traditional positions, but developing them to the extreme.
 Many of his pieces are danced on pointe, but he has used all kind of footwear, including work-boots, socks, and slippers, in order to explore different choreographic results.
 Forsythe's choreographic style is both postmodern and deconstructivist.
 Similar to the style of other postmodernists, Forsythe plays with the unexpected, moments of improvisation, and he emphasizes process within the creation of his works.
-The extreme positions involved in his ballets require a great deal of flexibility, and, in fact, most of his dancers possess that skill.

 Forsythe's early work in Stuttgart was created mostly for commission, and all of these early works were neoclassical.
 However, even in these early years, Forsythe states that he was criticized for creating work that was too modern.
 As his career progressed Forsythe shifted the focus to the methods of his working, which included space and dynamics.
 Forsythe's choreographic style often includes political themes.
 He believes that the rehearsal space is inherently political because each individual lives their politics through their everyday behaviors.
 In an interview Forsythe said, "I wasn't about to go into politics, but I could perform a political experiment locally."
 The movement style itself drew inspiration from the work of George Balanchine.
 Forsythe was drawn to the musicality, speed, and lightness of Balanchine's work.
 Forsythe's emphasis on space is evident in his big, long, and exaggerated movements.
 Very fast footwork, and shaped hands—often with the lines broken at the wrists—are at the base of his vocabulary.
 The arms are intended to lead many of the movements within this technique, unlike the more classical teachings of moving the arms and legs simultaneously.